Fats, Oils & Grease

-Fats, oils and grease often accumulate in plumbing and drainage systems.
-They are a common cause of sewer system backups and overflows.
+Fats, oils, and grease often accumulate in plumbing and drainage systems, causing backups and overflows.

-Sewer overflows can threaten public health and the environment.
-The state may fine municipalities up to $10,000 if grease is a contributing cause.
+Wastewater overflows can threaten public health and the environment.
+If grease is a contributing cause, the State may fine municipalities up to $10,000.

 Food Establishments